Mandatory Water Conservation Measures Remain in Effect

-The North Tahoe Public Utility District Board of Director's passed revised mandatory water conservation restrictions at their April 14, 2015 meeting.
-The District’s Stage 2 Mandatory Conservation Measures from the Urban Water Management Plan align with the requirements of the State Order.
+The North Tahoe Public Utility District Board of Director's adopted resolution 2016-14 maintaining mandatory water conservation standards at their July 12, 2016 meeting.
+The District’s Stage 2 Mandatory Conservation Measures from the Urban Water Management Plan align with the requirements of the State Order of May 9, 2016.
 The prohibitions include:

 - Use of potable water on outdoor landscapes during and within 48 hours after measureable snow and/or rainfall